Punk jazz: History

-1980s
+1970s–1980s

-The first band to approach the genre were The Stooges, more specifically on two songs from their second album, Fun House: the title track, "Fun House", and "L.A.
+The first band to approach the genre were The Stooges, more specifically on three songs from their second album, Fun House: "1970", "Fun House", and "L.A.
 Blues".
-Both featured saxophone played by Steve Mackay, and were released in 1970, several years before the genre expanded.
+Those songs featured saxophone played by Steve Mackay, and were released in 1970, several years before the genre expanded.

 Late 1970s New York no wave bands broke with blues rock-influenced punk in a style that instead combined elements such as free jazz noise, experimental drone rock, and other avant-garde influences.
 Examples of this style include Lydia Lunch's album Queen of Siam, the work of James Chance and the Contortions, who mixed funk with free jazz and punk rock.
 These bands, in turn, influenced the styles of the Pop Group and the Birthday Party.
 In London, the Pop Group began to mix free jazz, along with dub reggae, into their brand of punk rock.
 The Birthday Party's sound on Junkyard (1982) was described by one journalist as a mix of "no-wave guitar, free-jazz craziness, and punk-processed Captain Beefheart angularity".

 The Lounge Lizards was the first group to call themselves punk jazz.
 Bill Laswell and his band Material mixed funk, jazz, and punk while his band Massacre added improvisation to rock.

 James Blood Ulmer applied Coleman's harmolodic style to guitar and sought out links to no wave.
 Bad Brains, widely acknowledged to have established the rudiments of the hardcore style, began by attempting jazz fusion.
 Guitarist Joe Baiza executed his blend of punk and free jazz with Saccharine Trust and in Universal Congress Of, a group influenced by the work of Albert Ayler.
 Henry Rollins has praised free jazz, releasing albums by Matthew Shipp on his record label and collaborating with Charles Gayle.
 The Minutemen were influenced by jazz, folk and funk.
 Mike Watt of the band has spoken about being inspired by listening to John Coltrane.

 Dutch anarcho-punk group the Ex incorporated elements of free jazz and particularly European free improvisation, collaborating with Han Bennink and other members of the Instant Composers Pool.